AdobeDocs/campaign-standard.en/help/sending/using/understanding-delivery-failures.md

 Double opt-in mechanism is a best practice when sending emails.
 It protects the platform from wrong or invalid email addresses, spambots, and prevents possible spam complaints.

-The principle is to send an email to confirm the visitor's agreement before storing them as ‘profiles' into your Campaign database: the visitor fills out an online landing page, then receives an email and has to click in the confirmation link to finalize its subscription.
+The principle is to send an email to confirm the visitor's agreement before storing them as 'profiles' into your Campaign database: the visitor fills out an online landing page, then receives an email and has to click in the confirmation link to finalize its subscription.

 For more on this, see [this section](../../channels/using/setting-up-a-double-opt-in-process.md).